 Hafez R Virjee, President and Co-Founder, Delos; Senior Associate, Dechert

 POWERS OF THE ARBITRATOR: HOW FAR IS TOO FAR?

 Professor Pierre Mayer, Independent Arbitrator; Founding Advisor to Delos

 Professor Maxi Scherer, Special Counsel, Wilmer Cutler Pickering Hale and Dorr; Chair for International Arbitration, Dispute Resolution and Energy Law, Queen Mary, University of London; General Editor, Kluwer Journal of International Arbitration; Co-Chair, Delos Guide to Arbitration Places

 Top row: Professors Pierre Mayer and Maxi Scherer discuss arbitrator powers.
 Second row: opening remarks by Jacob Grierson (right); panel introductory remarks by Thomas Granier (left).
 Left: introduction to Delos, by Hafez R Virjee.

-Photo credits: top left, McDermott Will & Emery; left, Victor Bonnin; all others, Delos Dispute Resolution.
+Photo credits: top left, McDermott Will & Emery; right, Victor Bonnin; all others, Delos Dispute Resolution.